zephyrproject-rtos/zephyr/doc/application/application.rst

   such as board-specific kernel configuration files, the ability to run and debug compiled binaries on real or emulated hardware, and more.

-* **Kernel configuration files**: An application typically provides a configuration file (ending in :file:`.conf`) that specifies values for one or more kernel configuration options.
-If omitted, the application's existing kernel configuration option values are used; if no existing values are provided, the kernel's default configuration values are used.
+* **Kernel configuration files**: An application typically provides a configuration file (usually called :file:`prj.conf`) that specifies application-specific values for one or more kernel configuration options.
+  These application settings are merged with board-specific settings to produce a kernel configuration.

+  The :ref:`application_kconfig` section below goes over application configuration in detail.

 * **Application source code files**: An application typically provides one or more application-specific files, written in C or assembly language.
 These